foundersandcoders/express-and-testing-workshop/README.md

 * `git clone` this repository, run `npm install`.
 *  Run `createdb fac-express` - **IMPORTANT**
 *  Setup the database by running `npm run build:db` - **IMPORTANT**
-* This repository provides you with a skeleton express server your task is to create tests for your express routes.
-* Your first task should be filling in the missing middleware that your server needs.
+* Fill in the missing middleware that your server needs.
 See the comments in `server.js` for hints.
-* Once this is complete run `npm start` to begin the project.
+* Once this is complete run `npm start`.
+Now you can use postman or another tool to make requests to the endpoints.
 * In **another** terminal pane run npm test.
 * Then go to you test folder, and open `routes.test.js`
 * Inside this file you will be using `tape` and `supertest`(a testing